Jo Ann Zimmerman

-Jo Ann McIntosh Zimmerman (December 24, 1936 – October 22, 2019) was an American politician who served as the 42nd Lieutenant Governor of Iowa from 1987 to 1991.
-A member of the Democratic Party, she was the first woman to serve in the office of lieutenant governor in Iowa history.
+Jo Ann McIntosh Zimmerman (December 24, 1936 – October 22, 2019) was an American democratic politician who served as the 42nd Lieutenant Governor of Iowa from 1987 to 1991.
+She was the first woman to serve in the office of Lieutenant Governor in Iowa history.
+She also served as a nurse and congresswoman previously, while also being involved in various administrative organizations.
+Zimmerman was an advocate for women's and farmers' rights.

 Early life

-Zimmerman was born on December 24, 1936, to Russell and Hazel McIntosh, in Van Buren County, Iowa as the eldest of three children.
-She graduated from Keosauqua High School.
-Zimmerman graduated from Drake University and studied at Iowa State University.
-Zimmerman was a nurse and raised cattle on her family's farm.